jomanrl21/Jomanji-Nuker/README.md

 # Jomanji Nuker [V.2.0] 🚀

 Welcome to the **Jomanji Nuker**!
-This powerful Discord bot is designed for advanced server management (and some chaos).
+This powerful Discord bot is designed for nuke (and some chaos).
 Use responsibly! 😈

 ## Features 🌟